All Grade Calculator

 Why is the curved grade capped?

-You can’t score more than the maximum on a paper or higher than 100% overall.
-The calculator caps automatically when the curve would push past those ceilings.
+You cannot score more than the maximum points on a paper, and a percentage cannot exceed 100%.
+The calculator caps the result automatically when the curve would push past those ceilings.